Orange and blue is the most common color combination in photography. Do you know why?

 Use Orange and Blue for Your Point of Interest

 Make sure the dominant detail is the one you wish to emphasize most.
 The first step is to pick the color of an object and the color of the background.

-Choose the object that will attract the viewer’s attention and determine the feel of the image.
+Choose a bright, saturated object which stands out.
 And then match it with the contrasting background.